sagan/simplegoproxy/README.md

   - For a dir, it will run `rclone lsjson remote:path` to get file list of the dir, and output the Directory Index page to client.
 - `-enable-curl` : Make Simplegoproxy supports `curl+*://` urls, which will spawn a [curl](https://curl.se/docs/manpage.html) process to fetch the actual url.
 Target url example: `curl+https://ipinfo.io`.
 It lookups curl from PATH.
 To use other location, use `-curl-binary` flag.
 - `-enable-exec` : Make Simplegoproxy supports `exec://` urls, which spawn a child process and return it's stdout to client.
 Target url example: `exec://curl?args=-i+ipinfo.io`, which will execute `curl -i ipinfo.io`.
 You can also specify the full path of executable file use the same format as `file://` scheme url.
+  - By default, If the spawned process started successfully, it sends `200` status code immediately to client and then piping the stdout of spawned process to response body; if the process finally exits with non-zero, there is no way to notify it to client.
+  - If `_sgp_timeout=10` pamameter is set, it will wait for at most this time (seconds) before beginning sending the stdout of process to client.
+If the process exitted within this time range with a non-zero exit code, it will send `500` status to client.
+  - By default the response's Content-Type is `text/plain`.
+Use `_sgp_restype` parameter or `type` normal query variable to override it.

 For `rclone://`, `curl+*//`, `exec://` urls, if `_sgp_debug` modification parameter is set, it will output the combined stdout and stderr of spawned child process, instead of stdout only.